yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/_index.md

 twitter: https://twitter.com/Elliot_F
 ---

-In this project, we'll be looking at building a chat system using both Go for our backend and React.JS for our Frontend.

 # Goals for the Course

+In this project, we'll be looking at building a chat system using both Go for our Backend and React.JS for our Frontend.

-This course will help to cement Go concepts and techniques and give you real-world experience of developing your own applications written in the language.
+This course will help to cement concurrent Go concepts and techniques and give you real-world experience of developing a more complex Go application and hopefully get you comfortable writing idiomatic Go programs.

+## The Approach

 We'll be building this chat application up piece-by-piece, experimenting as we go to ensure that the course remains enjoyable and rewarding throughout.